turingschool/front-end-curriculum/lessons/module-2/closures.md

 Our most thorough definition of a closure is now **when an inner function has access to the outer function's variables and can remember the environment in which it was created.
 The outer function's variables are protected by the closure and can only be manipulated by code defined within that function.**

 In the previous example, you'll notice we could still technically change those grades and snoop on them if we wanted to.
 This is why we say JavaScript doesn't have a true fashion for creating private variables.
-We can kind of imply that you shouldn't be fussing with something by hiding it in a function and not exposing that variable declaration outside of it - but we can still gain access to that value.
+As developers, we can hide a variable declaration inside a function in order to imply that no one should be fussing with that variable - but we can still gain access to that value.
 So closures aren't really going to help if you have truly sensitive data that nobody should be able to see.

 <section class="answer">
 ### Practice in small groups